 Best Ways to Get Rid of A Single Bat

 If you have a bat in your house, it will commonly sneak into your home looking for a cool place to sleep and get trapped.
-Then you have a flapping nightmare in the room doing endless laps around the ceiling.
+Then you have a flapping nightmare in the room doing endless laps around the ceiling, or worse yet, a bat that is hiding perfectly still somewhere but you cannot locate it.
 Hopefully you’ve never had to experience it.
 (It’s terrifying!)
 Anyway.
 A single bat isn’t that big of an issue since they are desperately trying to get out too and all you have to do is help them.

 Turn Off Fans